 About usOur Staff

-He graduated in Literature and Philosophy at the University of Genoa with a focus on Latin and Romance philology, and has a degree in Italian language and culture acquisition from the University for Foreigners of Perugia, with more than ten years of teaching experience in Italy, Australia and Canada.
+He holds a PhD from McGill University and a Masters degree in Italian language and culture from the University for Foreigners of Perugia.
+During the last ten years, he taught in some of the most prestigious academic institutions in Italy, Australia, Canada, and the US.
 He has been awarded one McGill GREAT Award, two McCall MacBain Fellowship Prizes for outstanding teaching skills, and five McGill Graduate Excellence Awards.
-He also won several literature prizes, including the national prize for poetry Superba in 1999, the national prize for literature Cercatalenti in 2007, and the national prize Giugno in Arte – Poesia in 2011.
+He also won several literature prizes, including the national prize for poetry Superba in 1999, the national award for literature Cercatalenti in 2007, and the national prize Giugno in Arte – Poesia in 2011.

 Valerio Vittorio Garaffa